canfang-feng/nlp-pipeline/README.md

 </pre>

 ## Acknowledgements
-Must give credit to [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/sms+spam+collection) for the dataset and Udacity for the code review.
+Must give credit to [Youtube SPAM CLASSIFIED-COMMENTS](https://www.kaggle.com/datasets/goneee/youtube-spam-classifiedcomments?select=Youtube03-LMFAO.csv) for the dataset and Udacity for the guidance and code review.